 Interactions cannot be created nor forced.
 Interactions are fostered when you create the contexts in which they can blossom.
 In other words, you can foster interactions by creating the contexts where interactions can emerge, and contexts can be physical, virtual or circumstantial (such as the context of a meeting for example).

-As an HR professional, you are often busy with providing training to the employees, providing career and growth opportunities and finding ways to motivate your employees, all in an effort to retain them, and even attract them.
+As an HR professional, you are often busy with providing training to the employees, providing career and growth opportunities and finding ways to motivate them, all in an effort to retain them, and even attract them.
 So the first question to ask here is, can you conceive of such trainings and practices as opportunities to foster better social interactions among employees?

 While trainings and growth opportunities methods are effective and fundamental, they do have a limitation: they have to be done at a ratio of 1:1, meaning every time a new employee joins, again and again for every employee.

 If you consider the office space of your organisation as a context itself, then the question is how can your office space be conceived as a (physical) context that can foster better social interactions?

 Better teamwork and more innovation are two of many positive results that emerge from better interactions fostered in the workplace and this leads to a successful engagement of all employees in the workplace, including millennials.
 However, in order to achieve this successfully, you will first need to create a context that is inviting enough for them, a context that can truly foster better interactions.

-Creating workplaces that foster interactions lead to increased productivity and well-being, which further leads to a decrease in your turnover costs, since losing employees and recruiting new ones is a considerable cost for companies.
+Creating workplaces that foster interactions lead to increased productivity and wellbeing, which further leads to a decrease in your turnover costs, since losing employees and recruiting new ones is a considerable cost for companies.
+For more insights, check out our article: How an HR manager can reduce employee turnover.
+Your workplace is the most expensive, yet most underused resource in your organization, yet it can help you achieve many of your most pressing business goals.